-In some cases, parents may decide to marry off their underage daughters, because they are worried that the child will be involved in an unstable relationship or potentially like someone else (Damayanti et al., 2020a; Zeleke et al., 2022).
+In some cases, parents may decide to marry off their underage daughters, because they are worried that the child will be involved in an unstable relationship or potentially like someone else (Zeleke et al., 2022).
 The results of interviews with parents in this context show a variety of opinions regarding underage marriage, where some parents see marriage as a better alternative than the moral risks of unclear dating.

 UNICEF states that early marriage occurs when someone marries before reaching the age of 18, either officially or unofficially.
-This is considered a fundamental human rights violation because it has the potential to have serious negative impacts on the mental and physical development of girls (Damayanti et al., 2019b).
+This is considered a fundamental human rights violation because it has the potential to have serious negative impacts on the mental and physical development of girls.
+Strengthening professional and legal protections for midwives is crucial in addressing the health risks and ensuring proper care for young girls affected by early marriage (Damayanti et al., 2019b).
 The impacts include social isolation, the risk of early pregnancy, disruption to education, and limitations on opportunities for future career advancement.
-Interviews with respondents showed differences in views between traditional understandings of society and government policies regarding the age limit for marriage that aims to protect the rights of children and adolescents in this context (Damayanti et al., 2020b).
+Interviews with respondents showed differences in views between traditional understandings of society and government policies regarding the age limit for marriage that aims to protect the rights of children and adolescents in this context.
 Early marriage in girls has significant impacts among others, loss of access to reproductive and sexual health rights: girls who marry at a young age are at risk of experiencing serious complications and maternal death during childbirth because their bodies are not ready for the difficult labour process, Vulnerable to Domestic Violence (Wollum et al., 2025).
-Early marriage increases the risk of girls experiencing domestic violence, because they are not mentally and psychologically mature enough to live a married life (Damayanti et al., 2019a).
+This underscores the need for stronger legal frameworks to protect minors from early and potentially exploitative marriages, as discussed in the context of child sexual abuse in Indonesia.
+Early marriage increases the risk of girls experiencing domestic violence, because they are not mentally and psychologically matured enough to live a married life (Damayanti et al., 2019a).